Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 - **Total Costs:** 50,000 USD

 ### Milestone 1: Onboarding and Mintbase Indexer Support
+The First step to proceed with the integration is to have the Mintbase SDKs integrated with the studio and setup the backend.
+The scope also includes preparing the user-flow, sequence diagram, and overall architecture for the integration which would be important for all the further milestones as well.

 - **Estimated duration:** 2 Weeks
 - **FTE:**  3
 - **Costs:** 12000 USD

 #### Login with Near: Users can log into Metasky studio with the NEAR account connected to Mintbase.
 ##### Contract Import: Users can import a contract upon validation and add the collection to the user dashboard